Trust An Experienced Paternity Lawyer When It Matters Most

 You want to be a part of your child’s life.
 Unmarried fathers are often given less standing in a custody case.
-Even if you are unmarried and actively participating in the care of your child, you should still go through the legal process in case a future problem arises.
-If you are seeking to establish paternity, we can protect your rights.
+Even if you are unmarried and actively participating in the care of your child, you should still go through the legal process of establishing paternity and parenting rights in case a future problem arises.
+If you are seeking to establish paternity, I can help protect your rights.

 You may have questions about whether you actually are the father of a child.
 If you need to prove that you are not the biological father of the child, you need an experienced attorney to assist you with this.

 DNA testing is not always necessary.
 If there is no dispute over a child’s parentage, a test is not needed.
-However, if either parent claims a doubt in paternity, a DNA test is required and necessary.
-Financial responsibility for testing is sometimes a source for litigation.
+However, if either parent claims a doubt in paternity, a DNA test is necessary.

 A neutral guardian ad litem may be appointed by the court to investigate your case.
 Their investigation may be used to help determine parenting time and custody.

-A temporary hearing may be held pending trial.
-It establishes a temporary parenting schedule.
-Results of the temporary hearing can sometimes be an indicator of the final outcome.
+A temporary hearing may be held shortly after the case is filed.
+This establishes a temporary parenting schedule.
+Results of the temporary hearing can sometimes be an indicator of the final outcome of a case.

 Witnesses are important in a paternity-related custodial dispute.
 Witness credibility is a significant factor with the court.
-As your legal counsel we work with witnesses prior to their court appearance.
+As your legal counsel, I meet with witnesses prior to their court appearance.

 Protection orders can come into play when there is an allegation of abuse.
 Allegations can result in criminal charges.
-Our firm can defend you against criminal issues relating to your case including:
+My firm can defend you against criminal issues relating to your case, including:

 - Violation of a protection order